iansedano/iansedano.github.io/_hidden/2020-06-05-extended_cv.markdown

 * Discovering **VBA** through **Excel**.
 	* I initially started using **Excel** to manage all my data and loved it.
-	* I had taken some programming classes but when I started to program things that were really useful to my everyday work in **VBA**, something clicked in me and have since been able to pick up **programming languages** with ease.
+	* I had taken some programming classes but when I started to program things that were really useful to my everyday work, something clicked in me and have since seen an acceleration in my learning and abilities.

 * Becoming the IT expert wherever I end up.
 	* I was tasked with **web development** and **deploying** websites. **wordpress**, **plesk**, basic **HTML**, **CSS**, **Javascript**, **DNS**, **domains**.